vhyran/vhyran/README.md

 # About Me

-Hey there!
-I'm **[Janit Kumar](https://github.com/xarcgit)**, a dedicated open-source enthusiast and developer who thrives on exploring the endless possibilities of technology.
-I believe in pushing boundaries and solving complex problems, all while keeping things fun and efficient.
+Hi!
+I'm Janit Kumar, an open-source enthusiast and developer passionate about exploring technology's endless possibilities.
+I believe in pushing boundaries and solving complex problems while keeping things fun and efficient.
+You can find me geeking out over new tools and technologies when I'm not coding.

-Btw: I use **Arch Linux**
+🌍 I use Arch Linux for all my projects, embracing simplicity and customization.

 ## 📊 Stats at a Glance